-We herein present simulation results for decoding the binary $(8, 2^4, 4)$ extended Hamming code and the $(15, 2^7, 5)$ BCH code over the additive Markov noise channel.
-A large sequence of a uniformly distributed binary i.i.d. source was generated, encoded via one of these codes and sent over the channel.
-For the Hamming code, t = 1; thus the values for ε_1 in Table I provide the largest values of ε for which Lemma 4 holds for different CBERs p.
+We next present simulation results for decoding two quasiperfect codes, the binary $(8, 2^4, 4)$ extended Hamming code and the $(15, 2^7, 5)$ BCH code.
+For the Hamming code, t = 1; thus the values for ε_1 in Table I provide the largest values of ε for which Lemma 5 holds for different CBERs p.
 As a result, we simulated the Hamming system for the 5 values of p listed in Table I and $\varepsilon \in \{0.05, 0.1, 0.2, 0.25\}$.
-Similarly, since t = 2 for the BCH code, the values for ε_2 apply, and the BCH system was simulated for $\epsilon = 0.05$ and all values of p in Table I except $p = 10^{-3}$.
-A typical Hamming code simulation result is presented in Fig. 1 for $\varepsilon = 0.25$, and the BCH code simulation is shown in Fig. 2 for $\epsilon = 0.05$.
+Similarly, since t = 2 for the BCH code, the values for ε_2 apply, and the BCH system was simulated for $\varepsilon = 0.05$ and all values of p in Table I except $p = 10^{-3}$.
+A typical Hamming code simulation result is presented in Fig. 2 for $\varepsilon = 0.25$, and the BCH code simulation is shown in Fig. 3 for $\varepsilon = 0.05$.
 The results indicate that MD+ performs nearly identically to ML decoding and provides significant gain over MD decoding.
-By comparing the two figures, we also note that the performance gap between MD and ML decoding decreases with ε (which is consistent with the fact that MD and ML decoding are equivalent when $\epsilon = 0$).
+By comparing the two figures, we also note that the performance gap between MD and ML decoding decreases with ε (which is consistent with the fact that MD and ML decoding are equivalent when $\varepsilon = 0$).
+Additional results are available in [1].

-Finally, note that one limitation of Lemma 4 is that its conditions are too stringent to accommodate quasi-perfect codes with large minimum distance, unless if the channel correlation ε is substantially decreased towards 0, thus rendering the Markov channel nearly memoryless (e.g, see how ε_t decreases as t increases in Table I).
+As this work is a basic first step towards understanding the structure of ML decoders for channels with memory, there are several directions for future work.
+For example, note that one limitation of Lemmas 4 and 5 is that their conditions are too stringent to accommodate codes with larger minimum distance, unless if the channel correlation ε is substantially decreased towards 0, thus rendering the Markov channel nearly memoryless4 (e.g, see how ε_t decreases as t increases in Table I).
 The determination of less stringent conditions is an interesting topic for future work.
+Another possible future direction is to design a decoder that exploits the memory between blocks by using estimates of the previous noise samples.
+This can result in an improved performance over the block-by-block ML and MD+ methods (studied here) at a cost of increased complexity.
+Finally, extending this work to channels with Mth order Markovian noise [12] or hidden Markovian noise [7], which are good models for correlated fading channels, may be a worthwhile endeavor.